 Electricity, gas, and various other types of energy are used in production.
 We are making operations more efficient, and promoting energy conservation.
 Also, equipment that uses energy is being systematically upgraded to energy-saving types.
 Equipment using fuel oil, which emits a large amount of CO2, is being systematically converted to use gas or other forms of energy while taking efficiency into consideration.
-As for water use, we purify industrial water at some factories and use it as service water for toilets, etc. In some production lines we reuse cooling waste water for cooling refrigeration equipment.
+As for water use, we purify industrial water at some factories and use it as service ater for toilets, etc. In some production lines we reuse cooling waste water for cooling efrigeration equipment.

-Our aim is to achieve a reduction of at least 1% per year in CO2 emissions intensity through continual improvement of our management system.
-Total CO2 emissions for FY2021 were further reduced from FY2020.
-The energy-saving measure of converting to use gas instead of fuel oils for boilers and switching to electricity derived from renewable energy (with non-fossil fuel energy certificates) for part of the electricity used in factories are also leading to significant reductions.
-As a result, CO2 emissions intensity also decreased significantly.
+Total CO_2 emissions for FY2022 were further reduced from FY2021.
+In addition to existing energy-saving activities, switching to electricity derived from renewable energy (with non-fossil fuel energy certificates) for the electricity used in factories is leading to significant reductions.
+As a result, there has been a significant decrease in the CO_2 emissions intensity per unit.